awsdocs/amazon-dynamodb-developer-guide/doc_source/specifying-conditions.md

 Note the following:
 + Write actions allowed by the policy \(`UpdateItem`\) can only modify `attribute-A` or `attribute-B`\.
 + Because the policy allows `UpdateItem`, an application can insert new items, and the hidden attributes will be null in the new items\.
-If these attributes are projected into `TopScoreDateTimeIndex` , the policy has the added benefit of preventing queries that cause fetches from the table\.
+If these attributes are projected into `TopScoreDateTimeIndex`, the policy has the added benefit of preventing queries that cause fetches from the table\.
 + Applications cannot read any attributes other than those listed in `dynamodb:Attributes`\.
 With this policy in place, an application must set the `Select` parameter to `SPECIFIC_ATTRIBUTES` in read requests, and only whitelisted attributes can be requested\.
 For write requests, the application cannot set `ReturnValues` to `ALL_OLD` or `ALL_NEW` and it cannot perform conditional write operations based on any other attributes\.

-## Related Topics<a name="w66aac31c15b9c17b9"></a>
+## Related Topics<a name="w144aac36c15b9c17b9"></a>
 + [Access Control](authentication-and-access-control.md#access-control)
 + [DynamoDB API Permissions: Actions, Resources, and Conditions Reference](api-permissions-reference.md)